ljonesfl/bump/README.md

 ## Usage

-Add a version.json file to the root of your project.<br>
+Add a `.version.json` file to the root of your project.<br>
 Use the command line utility in build scripts to increment the version number.<br>

-It supports the semver terminology of major, minor and patch.<br>
+## Strategies

+To select a strategy use the --strategy option.

+    bump --strategy semver|date

+### Semver (default)
+The default strategy is semver which looks like:

+    {
+        "strategy": "semver",
+        "major": 0,
+        "minor": 1,
+        "patch": 4,
+        "build": 15
+    }

+### Date
+The date strategy always uses the current date as the version number.

+    {
+        "strategy": "date",
+        "major": 2025,
+        "minor": 3,
+        "patch": 2
+        "build": 0
+    }

+The build is optional and defaults to 0.
+It is useful to track multiple releases in a single day.

 ### Examples